Shubhankar-Gambhir/Blocks-and-Chains/README.md

 # Blocks-and-Chains
-All the mentees of ACA project will update their work in this reposiory.
+All the mentees of ACA project Blocks and Chains will update their work in this reposiory.